SysKitTeam/docs-point/docs/get-to-know-syskit-point/point-starter-kit.md

 * [**Discover**](#discover-microsoft-365-inventory): Start by centralizing users, structure, and workspaces across Microsoft 365 Groups, Microsoft Teams, OneDrive, SharePoint, and Power Platform services.
 * [**Secure**](#secure-reporting-and-management) & [**Protect**](#protect-auditing): Drill down and dig deep to get a detailed overview of who has access to what and audit user actions, including external users, supported by bulk management actions.
 * [**Efficient Control**](#control-governance-automation-and-lifecycle-management): Automate and enforce governance procedures and policies across Microsoft 365 to gain control over all processes.
-Manage workspaces lifecycle from its creation to its end of life.
+Manage workspace lifecycle from its creation to its end of life.
 * **Collaborate**: Make end users your reliable partners in governance.
 Enable them to help you secure the data and manage their workspaces to reduce uncontrolled sprawl and unnecessary sharing.

 :::warning